 Here are a series of photographs I have taken of the boulder trying to highlight its various carvings.
 A second comparison photo with digital enhancements has been included as well.

 The easiest part to read with letters that are well over 12 inches tall is the F.S.
 1879.
-The most obvious meaning is the someone with the initials of F.S. carved this in 1879.
+The most apparent meaning is that someone with the initials of F.S. carved this in 1879.
 However, upon closer inspection, there are dots after both the 8 and the 9.
 So it really reads F.S.
 18.79.

-The F and S also has a lot of detail work with crosshatching filling in the letters.
+The F and S also have a lot of detail work with crosshatching filling in the letters.

 Below the “dates” are a trio of symbols.
 The first is a hand pointing in the direction of the Conestoga River.
 A compass reading taken next to the hand indicated a directional heading of 231° SW.
 Curious.
 What is it pointing towards?

 The second symbol appears to be a pair of stone cutting tools: hand hammer and hand chisel.
-The hammer was easy to identify but the chisel more difficult.
+The hammer was easy to identify, but the chisel was more difficult.
 For a while, I thought it was a capital letter I. However, I watched a movie one night, and a logo similar to this popped up with the name stonecutters.
-A quick google search of stone cutting hand chisels confirmed it.
+A quick Google search of stone-cutting hand chisels confirmed it.
 The inclusion of stonecutting tools would appear to strengthen Rebman’s hidden mine theory.

 I omitted the third symbol as it is the answer to one of the clues on the Slackwater Navigation Adventure.